 SI is a relatively little-known concept among the survey respondents.
 The majority indicated a low familiarity with the concept: ~ 32 % stated having a low or no familiarity with SI (<= 3 on a scale from 0 - 10); only 16 % of the respondents stated being highly familiar (>= 7).

-One of the hypotheses based on the literature research about SI was that [H] the SI-Familiarity depends on the scientific domain, meaning that researchers belonging predominantly to a scientific domain tend to be more familiar than researchers belonging to another domain.
-Considering that the survey results are strongly skewed towards a low familiarity, a possibly significant difference between the main scientific domains could potentially be an important aspect to understanding SI in SNSF-funded research.